 For example we have a science educator network, so we work with a small group of really passionate science teachers.
 Obviously without digital that’s a wonderful thing because you can do that in a real face to face, organic manner.
 But you can’t reach that many people and so with social media and all the rest of it, it’s kept people connected and created connections on a much wider scale.

 I think that’s something we can do, for us it’s not even about just reaching globally, it’s how can you create a different type of eco-system?
-So, for example in science, schools are really quite disconnected from research or industry and with digital there’s definitely a way we can pull that all together more.
+So, for example in science, schools are really quite disconnected from research or industry and with digital there’s definitely a way we can pull that altogether more.
 And actually, in the community as well, so you’ve got community, industry and research and education and digital potentially has the power to make that a picture that all fits together, rather than something that’s always been quite separate.

 What is the role of the teacher?

-I’ve worked with many passionate science educators and for me they’re the ones that show me the light and they are all about creating space for their students to explore.
+I’ve worked with many passionate science educators and for me, they’re the ones that show me the light and they are all about creating space for their students to explore.
 One of them tells the story about how she likes to trim the fat and not the fun.
 So how can she create space not just for her students but for the other teachers in her department to do the fun things?
 Sometimes that’s just about doing the fun things and letting them take priority!
 When we say fun sometimes that’s just letting kids run around a bit and giving them space but also letting them have more creative approaches to what they’re doing.
-It’s not just about a delivery of the same lesson that’s been done twenty times.
+It’s not just about delivery of the same lesson that’s been done twenty times.

 So, I think the role of the teacher is to allow students to see things from lots of different perspectives and to help students to overcome challenges, to be a connection.